way-ze/DL-PCImageGen/README.md

 learn_ann - performs back-propagation - from what I understand, this is just standard BP.

-TODO - learn_pc - performs the learning for a predictive coding network - to research how to make own NN architecture in pytorch, maybe pytorch lightning
+DONE, to implement in pytorch - learn_pc - performs the learning for a predictive coding network - to research how to make own NN architecture in pytorch, maybe pytorch lightning

-TODO - infer_pc - performs the inference stage - tied in with learn_pc as the more important code
+DONE, to implement in pytorch - infer_pc - performs the inference stage - tied in with learn_pc as the more important code